vegaprotocol/specs/specs/0000-dynamic-validators.md

 * A new validator joins the set with a given power.
 * A validator leaves the set.
-* Each time the validator set changes, the power is redistributed based on the validator the validators stake proportion.
+* Each time the validator set changes, the power is redistributed based on the validators stake proportion.
 * Validator set should be reflected by the [Tendermint Validators API](http://localhost:26657/validators).
 * Validator set should be stored in the persistent storage so that it can be restored upon a node recovery.

 # Summary

-The current network considers a fix number of validators and signers (see [Multisig Control]()?), meaning that the initial validator set (defined in the Genesis Block) is immutable.
+The current network considers a fixed number of validators and signers (see [Multisig Control]()?), meaning that the initial validator set (defined in the Genesis Block) is immutable.
 However, since there is an economic incentive for being a validator, new participants will join and old participants will leave.